 Bring fresh fruit

-Bring a labelled carton of milk, jar or coffee, teabags for the parents kitchen
+Bring a labeled carton of milk, jar or coffee, teabags for the parent’s kitchen

 Bring them a mug/plate/cutlery (hospital parent kitchen never seem to have enough!)

 Water their plants